OpenEvalProject/evals/manuscripts/elife-81303/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00hj54h04 Department of Neuroscience, The University of Texas at Austin Austin United States
+1. Department of Neuroscience, The University of Texas at Austin Austin United States ([ROR:00hj54h04](https://ror.org/00hj54h04))

 † Corresponding author

 ## Abstract

-KCa2.1–3 Ca 2+ -activated K + -channels (SK) require calmodulin to gate in response to cellular Ca 2+ .
-A model for SK gating proposes that the N-terminal domain (N-lobe) of calmodulin is required for activation, but an immobile C-terminal domain (C-lobe) has constitutive, Ca 2+ -independent binding.
+KCa2.1–3 Ca2+-activated K+-channels (SK) require calmodulin to gate in response to cellular Ca2+.
+A model for SK gating proposes that the N-terminal domain (N-lobe) of calmodulin is required for activation, but an immobile C-terminal domain (C-lobe) has constitutive, Ca2+-independent binding.
 Although structures support a domain-driven hypothesis of SK gate activation by calmodulin, only a partial understanding is possible without measuring both channel activity and protein binding.
 We measured SK2 (KCa2.2) activity using inside-out patch recordings.
 Currents from calmodulin-disrupted SK2 channels can be restored with exogenously applied calmodulin.
 We find that SK2 activity only approaches full activation with full-length calmodulin with both an N- and a C-lobe.
 We measured calmodulin binding to a C-terminal SK peptide (SKp) using both composition-gradient multi-angle light-scattering and tryptophan emission spectra.
 Isolated lobes bind to SKp with high affinity, but isolated lobes do not rescue SK2 activity.
-Consistent with earlier models, N-lobe binding to SKp is stronger in Ca 2+ , and C-lobe-binding affinity is strong independent of Ca 2+ .
-However, a native tryptophan in SKp is sensitive to Ca 2+ binding to both the N- and C-lobes of calmodulin at Ca 2+ concentrations that activate SK2, demonstrating that the C-lobe interaction with SKp changes with Ca 2+ .
+Consistent with earlier models, N-lobe binding to SKp is stronger in Ca2+, and C-lobe-binding affinity is strong independent of Ca2+.
+However, a native tryptophan in SKp is sensitive to Ca2+ binding to both the N- and C-lobes of calmodulin at Ca2+ concentrations that activate SK2, demonstrating that the C-lobe interaction with SKp changes with Ca2+.
 Our peptide-binding data and electrophysiology show that SK gating models need deeper scrutiny.
-We suggest that the Ca 2+ -dependent associations of both lobes of calmodulin to SKp are crucial events during gating.
+We suggest that the Ca2+-dependent associations of both lobes of calmodulin to SKp are crucial events during gating.
 Additional investigations are necessary to complete a mechanistic gating model consistent with binding, physiology, and structure.

 ## Introduction